txddra/What-I-learned-in-week-10/README.md

   ### **Filter** :
   - The `filter()` method takes each element in an array and it applies a **_conditional_** statement against it.
 If this conditional returns **true**, the element gets **pushed** to the output array, if false, it doesn't.

-  - The syntax for filter is similar to map, except the callback function should return true to keep the element, or false otherwise.
+  - The syntax for `filter` is similar to `map`, except the callback function should return true to keep the element, or false otherwise.
 In the callback, only the element is required.

   ![](https://miro.medium.com/max/2132/1*9xZcxV7uEzOT05aci4isYA.png)

 ## CSS Framework :

-### **Flexbox** :

-### **CSS Grid** :
+### **BootStrap** :

-A shorthand for setting grid-template-rows, grid-template-columns, and grid-template-areas in a single declaration.

-## Hmtl DOM Manipulation:
+- **Bootstrap** is the most popular CSS Framework for developing responsive and mobile-first websites.